Strength in Motion

 Have other questions or want to get involved?

 We’d love to talk!
-Contact Niki Verneuille nicole@wasa.org to learn more.
+Contact Romie Meyer jeromie@wasa.org to learn more.

 • "Being an athlete with WASA has allowed me the freedom to appreciate my body for what it can do instead of focusing on how I feel it limits me.
 I didn't start playing sports until I was 28, but I can imagine my childhood self-esteem issues wouldn't have been so severe had I participated in adaptive sports sooner."